scottrobertson/scrutiny/README.md

 An agnostic monitoring system written in PHP.
 You can monitor any Service, and report it anywhere (pushover.net for example) it if goes down.

-Each Reporter can subscribe to events from Services.
+Each Reporter can subscribe to [Events](https://github.com/scottrobertson/scrutiny/wiki/Events) from Services.
 There are 3 events: **up**, **down**, and **recovery**.
 Services can collect any meta data they want, and Reporters will have access to this data.
 This allows you to collect stats for instance.

 ## Install